-How CBT Can Help You Manage Schizophrenia
+How Can CBT Help You Manage Schizophrenia?

 Cognitive behavioral therapy (CBT) helps people identify and challenge irrational thoughts – essential for those with schizophrenia.